Carlos Queiroz

-Carlos Manuel Brito Leal de Queiroz (/pt/; born 1 March 1953) is a Portuguese football manager who is currently coach of the Oman national team.
-He has served as the manager of his native Portugal's national team, the United Arab Emirates, South Africa, Iran, Colombia, Egypt and Qatar, leading South Africa (2002), Portugal (2010) and Iran (2014, 2018, and 2022) to the FIFA World Cup.
-At club level, he has also managed Sporting CP, the New York/New Jersey Metrostars in Major League Soccer and Spanish club Real Madrid.
+Carlos Manuel Brito Leal de Queiroz (Note: /pt/) (born 1 March 1953) is a Portuguese association football manager who manages the Ghana national team.
+He has served as the manager of the national teams of Portugal, the United Arab Emirates, South Africa, Iran, Colombia, Egypt, Qatar, Oman and Ghana, leading South Africa (2002), Portugal (2010), Iran (2014, 2018, 2022) and Ghana (2026) to the FIFA World Cup.
+At club level, he has managed Sporting CP, the New York/New Jersey Metrostars in Major League Soccer and Spanish club Real Madrid.
 He also had two spells as Alex Ferguson's assistant manager at English club Manchester United.

-Queiroz has won several awards as a coach at junior levels, and has been successful at senior and club levels, mainly as Alex Ferguson's assistant manager.
-In 1998, he authored the Q-Report, which detailed plans to enhance footballer development in the United States.
+In 1998, Queiroz authored the Q-Report, which detailed plans to enhance footballer development in the United States.

 Queiroz is the longest-serving manager in the history of the Iran national team, serving for almost eight years between 2011 and 2019.
 He returned to the role for Iran's 2022 World Cup campaign.
-He is the only manager in the country's history to lead them at three consecutive World Cups.
-Since 2022, he had a brief spell as coach of Qatar before being appointed by Oman in July 2025.
+Queiroz is the only manager in the country's history to lead them at three consecutive World Cups.

 Career

-Born in Angoche, Nampula, Portuguese Mozambique (Nampula Province was known as Moçambique at that time), to Portuguese parents, Queiroz had an undistinguished professional career as a footballer, playing as a goalkeeper in Mozambique before turning to management.
-He moved to Portugal following Portugal's Carnation Revolution on 25 April 1974, and Mozambique's declaration of independence in 1975.
+Born in Angoche, Nampula, Portuguese Mozambique (Nampula Province was known as Moçambique at that time), to Portuguese parents, Queiroz had a professional career as an association football goalkeeper in Mozambique before turning to management.
+He moved to Portugal following Mozambique's declaration of independence in 1975.
 Queiroz is a graduate of the University of Lisbon.
-He coached the Portuguese under-20 side to two FIFA World Youth Championship wins, in the 1989 and 1991 tournaments.
+He coached the Portugal under-20 team to two FIFA World Youth Championship wins, in the 1989 and 1991 tournaments.